General relations for quantum gases in two and three dimensions. II. Bosons and mixtures: Introduction

 \section{Introduction}

-Ultracold gases with resonant interactions, that is having a $s$-wave scattering length much larger in absolute value than the interaction range, can now be studied experimentally thanks to the broad magnetic Feshbach resonances, not only with fermionic atoms \cite{Varenna} but also with bosonic atoms \cite{Cornell_kFa=1,Salomon_Bose_strong,CornellCBose} or mixtures \cite{JochimEfimovRF}.
+Ultracold atomic gases with resonant interactions, that is having a $s$-wave scattering length much larger in absolute value than the interaction range, can now be studied experimentally thanks to the broad magnetic Feshbach resonances, not only with two-component fermions \cite{Varenna,ZwergerLivre} but also with bosons \cite{Cornell_kFa=1,Salomon_Bose_strong,CornellCBose, GrimmRevue,KhaykovichTrimeres} or mixtures \cite{JochimEfimovRF,NaidonTrimeres}.
 In this resonant regime, one can neglect the range of the interaction, which is equivalent to replacing the interaction with contact conditions on the $N$-body wavefunction: In 3D, this constitutes the so-called zero-range model \cite{Efimov,AlbeverioLivre,YvanHouchesBEC,PetrovPRL,PetrovJPhysB,RevueBraaten,WernerThese}, that can also be defined in 2D (see e.g.\ \cite{Busch,PetrovShlyapCollisions2D,MaximLudo2D,LudoScatteringLowD}), and of course in 1D \cite{LiebLiniger,GaudinLivre}.
 In each dimension, these models include a length, the so-called $d$-dimensional scattering length $a$.
 In three dimensions, when the Efimov effect occurs~\cite{Efimov}, an additional length has to be introduced, the so-called three-body parameter \cite{Danilov}.

 For the zero-range models, it was gradually realized that several observables, such as the short distance behavior of the pair distribution function $g^{(2)}(\rr)$ or the tail of the momentum distribution $n(\kk)$, can be related to derivatives of the energy with respect to the $d$-dimensional scattering length $a$.
 In 1D, the value of $g^{(2)}(0)$ was directly related to such a derivative by the Hellmann-Feynman theorem \cite{LiebLiniger}; the coefficient of the leading $1/k^4$ term in $n(k)$ at large $k$ was then related to the singular behavior of the wavefunction for two close particles, and ultimately to $g^{(2)}(0)$, by general properties of the Fourier transform \cite{Olshanii_nk}.
 In 3D, for spin-$1/2$ fermions (where the Efimov effect does not occur), an extension of the 1D relations was obtained by a variety of techniques \cite{TanEnergetics,TanLargeMomentum,Braaten,BraatenLong, WernerTarruellCastin,ZhangLeggettUniv}, including the original 1D techniques.
 Generalizations were then obtained for 2D systems, for fermions or bosons \cite{TanSimple,CombescotC,Moelmer,CompanionFermions}.